ornladios/ADIOS/tests/C/flexpath_tests/scalar/readme.txt

 # build the test case
 $ make

-# should remove Flexpath contact text file remnants  such as _read_ready.txt,
-# _info_writer.txt, and test.bp

-$ make clean_text

 RUN
 =====
 The order of execution, i.e., first writer then reader, should not matter;
 however, I run first writer then the reader.

+# should remove Flexpath contact text file remnants  such as _read_ready.txt,
+# _info_writer.txt, and test.bp
+$ make clean_test

-$ mpirun -np 2 writer
+$ mpirun -np 2 ./writer
-$ mpirun -np 2 reader
+$ mpirun -np 2 ./reader

-# run writer
-$ make run-w

-# run reader
-$ make run-r

-# to see help run
-./writer -h
-./reader -h
+See Makefile for other options or add '-h' option to the reader or writer

 CONTACT
 =========
 If you have questions or suggestions, please contact the author (see the beginning of the file).
 And remember you are the master since you have the sources.

 TROUBLESHOOTING
 ================